-- Do you get along well with most people? - What quality in other people is most important to you? - Would you enjoy team teaching? - Describe your perception of your relationship with the building administration. - What are your attitudes toward supervision? - What techniques do you use in developing rapport with students? - What evidence can you provide that you can establish a good working relationship with students in the age group you will be teaching?
+- O What quality in other people is most important to you? - o Would you enjoy team teaching? - o Describe your perception of your relationship with the building administration. - O What are your attitudes toward supervision? - o What techniques do you use in developing rapport with students? - o How would you describe your relationship with your current supervisor? - What evidence can you provide that you can establish a good working relationship with students in the age group you will be teaching?